netlify/remix-template/README.md

 # Netlify Remix Template

 Welcome to the Netlify Remix Template project.
+If you were expecting this to be your site, run `remix init` in the root of this project to get started.

 To use the template, run